What Is a Vermont Auto Dealer Bond?

 How Does a Vermont Auto Dealer Bond Work?

-As a surety bond, a Vermont auto dealer bond brings together three parties under a legal agreement.
+As a Vermont surety bond, an auto dealer bond brings together three parties under a legal agreement.

 The first party is the obligee, which is the state's licensing agency tasked with overseeing auto dealers in the state.